-Top 5 must dos in Costa Rica
+Top 5 Must Dos in Costa Rica

 Engage directly with the community as a volunteer in Esparza, Puntarenas, with a family run volunteer project.
 Teach English or Physical Education or provide childcare in schools and orphanages, coach a sport, assist with construction and maintenance of community buildings, or care for animals and facilities in the local Marine Park and rescue centre.
 If you want to, you can spend every evening at the beach.
 Your weekends are free to stay at the comfortable volunteer centre, or to easily travel around Costa Rica from the nearby transport hubs of Puntarenas or San Ramon.
 The four options below are our top recommendations.

-A volcano’s volcano, rising directly out of the plain, with the backdrop of its own lake.
-Active, but not too active; in 2017 you see wisps of smoke slowly rising from the crater.
+An amazing volcano, rising directly out of the plain, with the backdrop of its own lake.
+Active, but not too active; in 2017 wisps of smoke slowly rising from the crater were seen.
 Visit the national park, where you can walk up the lava flow from the last eruption in the 1970s.
 There are plenty of opportunities for horseback or quad-bike tours, or you can take a more sedate approach in one of the many hot baths.
-Visit La Garrapata Restaurant on the main road of La Fortuna for real Costa Rican BBQ.
+Visit La Garrapata Restaurant on the main road of La Fortuna for a real Costa Rican BBQ.

-3) Manuel Antonio National Park
+2) Manuel Antonio National Park

-Listed by Forbes among the world’s 12 most beautiful national parks, with only one other in South or Central America.
+Listed by Forbes among the world’s 12 most beautiful national parks, with only one other in South and Central America.
 It was mapped by Ponce de León (now of Pirates of the Caribbean fame!) in 1519.
 White sand beaches fringed by evergreen rain-forest, inhabited by 109 species of mammals and 184 species of birds.
 Capuchin monkeys, spider monkeys, raccoons and hoards of small, brightly coloured crabs are guaranteed, with sloths harder to see, camouflaged in the tall trees.

-4) Monteverde National Park
+3) Monteverde National Park

 Costa Rica is renowned for its cloud forest, which offers a real contrast to the lowland rain-forest of Manuel Antonio and other parks.
 At 1,440m above sea level, it is cloud that provides moisture for this complex ecosystem.
 The cloud forest supports over 2,500 varieties of plants, including 420 species of orchids.
 Many of these plants are Epiphytes, growing on trees and other plants, but not parasitic.
 This rich environment is home to over 100 species of mammals, 400 species of birds and tens of thousands of insect species.

-5) Santa Teresa
+4) Santa Teresa